 Chevron Left

-In this course you will learn how to apply satisfiability (SAT/SMT) tools to solve a wide range of problems.
-Several basic examples are given to get the flavor of the applications: fitting rectangles to be applied for printing posters, scheduling problems, solving puzzles, and program correctness.
-Also underlying theory is presented: resolution as a basic approach for propositional satisfiability, the CDCL framework to scale up for big formulas, and the simplex method to deal with linear inequallities.
-The light weight approach to following this course is just watching the lectures and do the corresponding quizzes.
+In this course, you will learn how to apply satisfiability (SAT/SMT) tools to solve a wide range of problems.
+Several basic examples are given to get the flavour of the applications: fitting rectangles to be applied for printing posters, scheduling problems, solving puzzles, and program correctness.
+Also, the underlying theory is presented: resolution as a basic approach for propositional satisfiability, the CDCL framework to scale up for big formulas, and the simplex method to deal with linear inequalities.
+The lightweight approach to following the Automated Reasoning: satisfiability course is just watching the lectures and doing the corresponding quizzes.
 To get a flavor of the topic this may work out fine.
 However, the much more interesting approach is to use this as a basis to apply SAT/SMT yourself on several problems, for instance on the problems presented in the honor's assignment....

 AS